Editing This Page: Moderator's Note

 Dick Grayson/Robin I/Nightwing/Batman III

 When his parents were killed in a circus accident that was later discovered to have been orchestrated by a gangster named Tony Zucco, Bruce took Dick under his wing and raised him as his ward.
 Dick wanted to join Batman's battle, and so he became the first and most famous Robin.
 After years as Batman's sidekick, they had a falling out and Dick took up the persona of Nightwing, an independent hero.
 He eventually reconciled with Bruce, and was even officially adopted as his son.
 When Bruce was presumed dead following the events of Final Crisis, Dick took on the mantle of the Bat to keep Gotham safe in his absence.
-After Bruce's return, he went back to being Nightwing again.
+He resumed his previous identity after Bruce's return.

 Kathy Kane/Batwoman/Katrina "Luka" Netz/Agent 0